Elena-Cantoni/CHOanalysis/documents/Statistics.md

 # Statistics
-**Statistics.py**is a functions module that performs some mathematical operation that give a more statistical idea about the dataset collected.
-In particular we will see which steps to calculate the mean human observer curve and the estimation of its minimizing CHO &alpha;-dependent curve.
+**Statistics.py** is a functions module that performs some mathematical operations that give a more statistical idea about the dataset collected.
+In particular we will see which steps are needed to calculate the mean human observer curve and the estimation of its minimizing CHO &alpha;-dependent curve.
 Then, a linearity study is led with the estimation of *p value* and *r value*.
 Following the usage's order, a more datailed description about the used functions is given.

 ## `meanstd_curve(df_cd, n_alpha, list_humans)`
 The function estimates mean and standard deviation points between different human observations of the same image sample.

 #### Parameters:
-- df_cd : contrast-detil curve dataframe
+- df_cd : contrast-detial curve dataframe
 - n_alpha : int value representing the number of rows where the word 'alpha' appears
 - list_humans : series of the title names of the observer curves